Gum-Joe/2Keys/README.md

 To build the C++ library for [Interception](https://github.com/oblitum/Interception):
 `./gradlew mainSharedLibrary`

+## Devices
+**Server**: The device running the hot keys sever, i.e. where the hot keys will be run **Handler**: Device that handles keyboard presses and sends them to the Server **Detecter**: Device that handles detection of key presses & which keyboard it is
 ## Sofware used & inspiration
 To block keystrokes from the second keyboard: [Interception](https://github.com/oblitum/Interception), found in `./lib/interception`